 About Prepaid cards

-A Prepaid card is a pay-as-you-go payment card.
+Engage Account is a Prepaid card; a pay-as-you-go payment card.
 Cardholders ‘load’ money onto the card, which can then be used to buy goods and services, or withdraw from cash machines, in the same way as debit cards.

 - Simple to use